AnalyticJeremy/Databricks_Examples/README.md

 **[Custom Delimiter](https://analyticjeremy.github.io/Databricks_Examples/Custom%20Delimiter.html)**: a brief example showing how you can use Spark to read data from a flat file if it uses a non-standard delmitier

+**[Stream to Kafka](Stream%20to%20Kafka.ipynb)**: an example of how you can use Spark Streaming to send data to Azure Event Hubs using the Kafka API